asavinov/intelligent-trading-bot/docs/features.md

   }
 }
 ```
-The first output feature is the absolute difference between the close price (1-MA) and its 10-rows moving average.
+The first output feature is the absolute difference between the close price (1-period MA) and its 10-period moving average.
-The second output feature is the absolute difference between the 10-MA of the close price and 20-MA.
+The second output feature is the absolute difference between the 10-period and 20-period MAs of the close price.
-The last feature is 20-MA without computing relative value just because there is no next element in the series of MAs.
+The final feature is the 20-period MA without a relative value calculation, as there is no subsequent element in the MA series.

-Note that some functions in TA-Lib are characterized as unstable or having unstable period.
+Note that some TA-Lib functions are characterized as having an unstable period.
-Such functions may return wrong results and therefore should be used very cautiously.
+Such functions may return incorrect results during this period and should therefore be used with caution.
-Such functions have a note like this in the documentation: `The ADX function has an unstable period.`
+These functions include a note in the documentation such as: `The ADX function has an unstable period.`

 ## Defining custom (your own) features

-Custom feature generators can be specified as a user-defined Python function.
+Custom feature generators can be specified as user-defined Python functions.
-In this case, the value of the `generator` attribute of the feature definition is a fully qualified Python function name.
-This name consists of the module name and function name separated by colon.
+In this case, the `generator` attribute in the feature definition must be a fully qualified Python function name consisting of the module name and function name separated by a colon.

 Here is an example of a custom feature definition:
 ```jsonc